Lotus Sutra: Early development

 Stephen F. Teiser and Jacqueline Stone opines that there is consensus about the stages of composition but not about the dating of these strata.
-Author Yoisho Tamura argues that the first stage of composition (Chapters 2—9) was completed around 50 CE and expanded by chapters 10–21 around 100 CE.
-He dates the third stage (Chapters 22—27) around 150 CE.
+Author Yoisho Tamura argues that the first stage of composition (Chapters 2–9) was completed around 50 CE and expanded by chapters 10–21 around 100 CE.
+He dates the third stage (Chapters 22–27) around 150 CE.

 Reception in India

 According to Lopez, "the number of surviving manuscripts and manuscript fragments of the Lotus Sūtra suggests that the text was copied often."
 The Lotus Sūtra is also cited in numerous scholarly treatises and compendiums, including in the Compendium of Sūtras (Sūtrasamuccaya, which cites four passages from the Lotus), in the Compendium of Training (Śiksāsamuccaya, three passages), in the Dazhidu lun (23 citations) and in the Great Compendium of Sūtras (Mahāsūtrasamuccaya) by the eleventh-century Bengali master Atiśa.
 It is cited by Indian Buddhists such as Vasubandhu (in his commentary on the Mahāyānasaṃgraha), Candrakīrti (Madhyamakāvatāra-bhāṣya), Śāntideva, Kamalaśīla and Abhayākaragupta.

 According to Paramārtha (499–569 CE), there were over fifty Indian commentaries on the Lotus.
 However, there is now only one surviving Indian commentary (which only survives in Chinese).
 It is attributed to Vasubandhu (but this has been questioned by scholars).
-This commentary asserts the superiority of the Lotus above all other sutras.
+This commentary asserts the superiority of the Lotus above all other sūtras.

 The Lotus Sūtra's doctrine of the One Vehicle was not received equally by all Indian Buddhist traditions.
 While this doctrine was fully embraced by the Madhyamaka school, the Yogācāra school saw the Lotus Sūtra as a provisional text.
 Thus, for the Indian Yogācāra thinkers, the doctrine of the One Vehicle should not be taken literally, since it is merely provisional (neyārtha).
 According to Donald Lopez "the Yogācāra commentators argue in turn that the declaration that there is but one vehicle is not definitive but provisional, requiring interpretation; it is not to be taken to mean that there are not, in fact, three vehicles.
-When the Buddha said that the buddha vehicle was the one vehicle, he was exaggerating.
+When the Buddha said that the Buddha vehicle was the one vehicle, he was exaggerating.
 What he meant was that it was the supreme vehicle."
-For Yogācāra scholars, this sutra was taught as an expedient means for the benefit of those persons who have entered the lesser śrāvaka vehicle but have the capacity to embrace the Mahāyāna.
+For Yogācāra scholars, this sūtra was taught as an expedient means for the benefit of those persons who have entered the lesser śrāvaka vehicle but have the capacity to embrace the Mahāyāna.

 An Indian version of the Lotus Sūtra was translated into Tibetan by Yeshé Dé, and the Indian translator Surendrabodhi during the reign of King Ralpachen (r.
 815–38).
 This version most closely matches the Chinese version of Jñānagupta and Dharmagupta, as well as the Nepalese Sanskrit version.